Find schools that offer these popular programs

 Many employers require their hospital managers to have either a Master of Health Administration or a Master of Business Administration degree.
 Both programs require students to take courses in financial analysis, management, economics, health care and health policy.
 Master of Health Administration and Master of Business Administration degrees can be found in colleges of medicine or allied health, while business programs are found in colleges of public health or business.

 Hospital managers need to understand hospital economics, labor relations, and human resources and have proven management skills.
 Because of the intense paperwork and staff interaction, it is important for managers to have strong verbal and written communications skills.
 Hospital managers must also be able to work well with a variety of professionals, from doctors and nurses to CEOs and other executives.
 They must demonstrate problem-solving and technical skills to find creative solutions for staffing and administrative problems and follow advancements in technology.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) states that with the expansion and increased demand of health care, the job prospects for health care managers are expected to increase 23% from 2012-2022.
-Hospital managers can find career opportunities in hospitals across the country, and according to the BLS in 2012, the average salary for a manager in a general hospital was $104,680 per year.
+The U.S. Bureau of Labor Statistics (BLS) states that with the expansion and increased demand for health care, the job prospects for health care managers are expected to increase 20% from 2016-2026.
+Hospital managers can find career opportunities in hospitals across the country, and according to the BLS, in 2017, the median salary for a medical and health services manager was $98,350 per year.